apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/5_ddl_dml.md

 The transactional scope of each insert transaction is the insertion of a single object plus its affiliated secondary index entries (if any).
 If the query part of an insert returns a single object, then the INSERT statement will be a single, atomic transaction.
 If the query part returns multiple objects, each object being inserted will be treated as a separate tranaction.

+The target dataset name may be a synonym introduced by CREATE SYNONYM statement.

 The following example illustrates a query-based insertion.

 ##### Example